See also: Where to Stay in New Orleans

 Unearth the Past at Faubourg Marigny

-Visit the Dead at the St. Louis Cemetery No.1
+Visit St. Louis Cemetery No.1

-Check out Jackson Square
+Check Out Jackson Square

 Become a Hipster at Bywater

-Here, you will find many unique shops such as Dr. Bob’s folk art, a record store called Euclid’s records, a local art gallery called Porche West and a hipster paradise which is the Satsuma café.
+Here, you will find many unique shops, such as Dr. Bob’s folk art, a record store called Euclid’s records, a local art gallery called Porche West, and a hipster paradise called the Satsuma café.

 Pay Your Respects at the National WW2 Museum

-Opened in the year 2000 to a rambunctious fanfare by visitors from all around the country, the national World War II museum has cemented its place as one of the most visited spots of this city.
+Opened in the year 2000 to rambunctious fanfare by visitors from around the country, the National World War II Museum has cemented itself as one of the most visited spots of this city.

-Take a Stroll Around City Park
+Take a Stroll around City Park

-In the morning you can start by walking on its idyllic trails or instead go for biking and later treat yourself to a beignet or a cup of coffee at one of its few restaurants.
+In the morning, you can start by walking on its idyllic trails or instead go biking and later treat yourself to a beignet or a cup of coffee at one of its few restaurants.

 Put on Your Dancing Shoes at Tipitina

-Tipitina’s is primarily a dance club which was opened in the year 1977 and has witnessed some iconic New Orleans musical moments such as the concerts from Dr. John, Neville brothers and Trombone Shorty.
+Tipitina’s is primarily a dance club that opened in 1977 and has witnessed some iconic New Orleans musical moments, such as concerts from Dr. John, the Neville brothers, and Trombone Shorty.